 Mr. Mike Marriner traveled the US upon graduation to interview leaders and learn how they got to where they are today.
 He has since written a book and co-founded RoadTrip Nation to offer other students that same experiential learning opportunity.

-Connected Learning in Action (Panel)
+A Panel Discussion on Connected Learning in Action

 Dr. Constance Steinkuehler & Dr. Katie Salen Tekinbas